Desvelad0/portfolio/content/posts/sentinel.md

  Apparently freezing the version makes it easier to deal with any possible errors in newer versions; if one version is known to work, sticking to that might be useful in case a newer version breaks things.

-Running Terraform inside VSCodium, I can handily run `terraform fmt` to properly format the file I'm currently working on, assuming I have opened the working directory where that file is located inside the editor.
+Running Terraform inside VSCodium, I can handily run `terraform fmt` from a terminal to properly format the file I'm currently working on, assuming I have opened the working directory where that file is located inside the editor.

 I can add a `resource` to make things: